rails/rails/guides/source/form_helpers.md

 form_with(model: @article)
 ```

-As do both `form_with` below for editing and existing article:
+Similarly, for editing an existing article like below, both the calls to `form_with` will also generate the same HTML:

 ```ruby
 # longer way: